 This quote is from Geoff Huston.
 I think it is very true since;

-We try to configure the many routers, switches etc and wait the result to be a coherent.
-But at the end we face all kind of loops,micro loops, broadcast storms, routing churns, policy violations.
+We try to configure the many routers, switches, etc and wait for the result to be coherent.
+But in the end, we face all kinds of loops,micro-loops, broadcast storms, routing churns, and policy violations.

-Network management systems reduce the effect of those by knowing the entire topology, intend of the policy and configure the results to entire network.
+Network management systems reduce the effect of those by knowing the entire topology, and intent of the policy and configuring the results to the entire network.

-I mentioned above that network design is about making a tradeoffs between different design goals.
+I mentioned above that network design is about making tradeoffs between different design goals.

-Network complexity research group published a draft and covered some of the design goals, of course these are not the full list but it is a good start.
+The network complexity research group published a draft and covered some of the design goals, of course, these are not the full list but it is a good start.

-We should add resiliency and fast convergence into the list in my opinion.
+We should add resiliency and fast convergence to the list in my opinion.

-But don’t forget that your network don’t have to provide all these design goals.
+But don’t forget that your network doesn’t have to provide all these design goals.

 Cost vs Scalability is the tradeoff here.

-I don’t need scalable network in my home if i need it obviously it will cost me more.
+I don’t need a scalable network in my home if I need it obviously it will cost me more.

-- If you need robust network, you need some amount of complexity.
+- If you need a robust network, you need some amount of complexity.

-- You should separate necessary complexity from an unnecessary complexity.
+- You should separate necessary complexity from unnecessary complexity.
 If you need redundancy dual redundancy is generally good and enough.
-You can unnecessarily make it complex by adding third level of redundancy.
+You can unnecessarily make it complex by adding a third level of redundancy.

-- You can come up with many valid network design for the given requirements, eliminate the ones which have unnecessary complexity.
+- You can come up with many valid network designs for the given requirements, and eliminate the ones which have unnecessary complexity.

-- We don’t have numeric number for the network complexity, for example you can’t say that out of 10, my network complexity is 6 and if I add or remove this feature,protocol,link etc I can reduce it to 5.
+- We don’t have a numeric number for the network complexity, for example, you can’t say that out of 10, my network complexity is 6 and if I add or remove this feature, protocol, link, etc I can reduce it to 5.
 We are seeking to find a way to have these numbers.

 - Network design is about managing the tradeoffs between different design goals.

-- Complexity can be shifted between physical network, operators and network management systems and overall complexity is reduced by taking the human factor away.
-Complexity cube is a good idea to understand this.SDN helps to reduce overall network complexity by taking some responsibility from the human operators.
+- Complexity can be shifted between physical networks, operators, and network management systems, and overall complexity is reduced by taking the human factor away.
+A complexity cube is a good idea to understand this.SDN helps to reduce overall network complexity by taking some responsibility from the human operators.

-- Network design follows Robust Yet Fragile paradigm.
+- Network design follows the Robust Yet Fragile paradigm.
 Robustness requires complexity.

 - System complexity is not the same as network complexity.
-System complexity should be thought as the combination of the edges (hosts,servers,virtual servers etc) and the network core.
+System complexity should be thought as the combination of the edges (hosts, servers, virtual servers, etc) and the network core.
+What about you?

-Do you remember ” SUCK ” principle ?
-Will you use it anymore ?
+Do you remember the” SUCK ” principle?
+Will you use it anymore?